Claim: Cell phone calls from particular phone numbers can cause brain hemorrhage and death.

 * 9888854137 *

 These numbers come in red colors.
 U may get brain hemorrhage due to high frequency.
-27 persons died just receiving the calls watch the DD news to confirm.
-Please inform all your relatives and friends soon it's urgent.

 Its very important news for all of you.
 Do not pick up calls Under given numbers.